fschuindt/blog/_posts/2017-09-21-concurrent-calculation-of-fibonacci-in-elixir.md

 + Term `n(26) = 121393`
 + Term `n(1200) = 272.698844554059974143456202000 × 10²⁷`

-*The actual 1200th term position is 251 digit long, so I've posted a equivalent notation here*
+*The actual 1200th term position is 251 digit long, so I've posted a equivalent notation here.*

 A cool (and unrelated) fact is that it uses the [Golden Ratio](https://en.wikipedia.org/wiki/Golden_ratio) in the calculation `(1 + √5) / 2`, and what it seems a reverse form of it `(1 - √5) / 2`.

-So, the formula, I've described as:
+So, the formula I've described as:
 ```
 defmodule FibonacciCalculus do
   @golden_n :math.sqrt(5)